MariahCasciola/codewars/count-characters-in-your-string/prompt.md

 Instructions:

 The main idea is to count all the occurring characters in a string.
-If you have a string like 'aba', then the results should be ```{'a', 2, 'b': 1}```.
+If you have a string like 'aba', then the results should be ```{'a': 2, 'b': 1, 'c': 1}```.

 What if the string is empty?
 Then the result should be empty object literal, ```{}```.